Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/92de5741-a517-44d0-9ba3-cf13bbd55760)

 ## Finally, there is a small handfull of Requirement Mods that must load last.
-Do not add mods after these, or you will probably break these mods.
+Do not move these mods, nor add mods after these, or you will probably break these mods and possibly your save.
-If you want to play without the mods from this section, you MUST start a new game save!
+If you want to play without the mods from this section, you MUST start a new game save with these mods disabled!

 ### Step 6.
 Launch the game from MO2.